SignPath/documentation/docs/trusted-build-systems/teamcity.md

 ### On SignPath

-1. Add a custom trusted build system and copy the _Trusted Build System Token_ to your TeamCity connector configuration
+1. Add a custom trusted build system and copy the _Trusted Build System Token_ to your TeamCity connector configuration.
-2. Link the trusted build system with all projects built on TeamCity
+2. Link the trusted build system with all projects built on TeamCity.

 ## Checks performed by SignPath

 The TeamCity connector performs the following checks:

-* A build was actually performed by a TeamCity build configuration, not by some other entity in possession of the API token
+* The build was actually performed by a TeamCity build configuration, not by some other entity in possession of the API token.
-* [Origin metadata](/origin-verification) is provided by the TeamCity server, not the build script, and can therefore not be forged
+* [Origin metadata](/origin-verification) is provided by the TeamCity server, not the build script, and can therefore not be forged.
-* The artifact is stored on the TeamCity server before it is submitted for signing
+* The artifact is stored on the TeamCity server before it is submitted for signing.
+* The build is not a [personal build](https://www.jetbrains.com/help/teamcity/personal-build.html), potentially containing uncommitted changes.

 ## Usage